chok-chok/episode-api/README.md

 - `test_interactor.py`: Unit tests for the interactor.
 DB-access layer is mocked.
 - `test_storage.py`: Integration tests, it actually calls `Postgres` to test all DB-access methods.

-## Deployment consideration
-- My preference would be to deploy the project as K8S services

 ## Further improvement ideas
 - Adding CI via Github Action